Agenda and minutes

 · Older Children were now coming into the care system, and often their more complex needs made them more challenging to place.
 There had been changes to the Local Care Offer, with increased training and support for Foster Carers so they were able to deal with more complex cases.
 However, there were currently no empty placements so there was a clear need to recruit more Foster Carers; and

-· There had been a dramatic reduction in the Home to School Transport budget.
+· There had been a dramatic reduction in the Home to School Transport Budget, in part due to reassigning some of it to the dedicated schools grant.

 The Corporate Director for Health, Housing and Adult Social Care also stated that the national context was a factor and that in terms of Adult Social Care it was key to make sure demand was legitimate and ‘eligible need’ fell within legislation.